top of page

 EXPERIENCE

-- Brocante des Quais (antique & flea
+- Brocante des Quais (flea market), June

-market), June - Carnaval de Charleroi, Feb/Mar
+- Carnaval de Charleroi, Feb/Mar

 - Journée Mondiale du Big Bang, March